Danko-Lab/proseq2.0/README.md

 # proseq_2.0
 Preprocesses and Aligns Run-On Sequencing (PRO/GRO/ChRO-seq) data from Single-Read or Paired-End Illumina Sequencing

+## Dependencies:

+The pipelines depend on several common bioinformatics tools:
+- [ ] cutadapt
+- [ ] prinseq-lite.pl
+- [ ] bwa
+- [ ] samtools
+- [ ] bedtools
+- [ ] bedGraphToBigWig (from the Kent source utilities)

+Please make sure you can call the bioinformatics tools from your current working directory.

 ```
 Preprocesses and aligns PRO-seq data.